open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

 7. Login using the `admin` (login) and `password` (`<pass>`) credentials

 > **Note:** Edge AI applications from the Edge software catalog can be installed using `helm` and evaluated using similar steps.

 ## Troubleshooting

-1. Creation of USB pendrive failed
+1. **Creation of USB pendrive failed**

    The possible reason could be USB device is mounted.
 Please unmount the USB drive and retry creating the bootable USB drive.

+2. **Issues while provisioning the microvisor from EMT Bootkit**

-2. If any issues while provisioning the microvisor from Hook OS, automatically logs will be collected from /var/log/os-installer.log file on Hook OS what caused the OS provisioning failed.
+   If any issues occur while provisioning the microvisor from EMT Bootkit, logs will be automatically collected from /var/log/os-installer.log file on EMT Bootkit to identify what caused the OS provisioning to fail.

+3. **Installation status banner**

-3. After sucessful installation A banner is printed at the end, summarizing the installation status and providing useful commands/logs path for further management.
+   After successful installation, a banner is printed at the end, summarizing the installation status and providing useful commands/logs path for further management.

 ### Edge Node Logs from Developer's System

 ### Edge Node IP address

 The edge node operates both the Kubernetes control plane and node services, making it a single-node cluster.
 It is essential to ensure that the IP address of the edge node remains unchanged after deployment to prevent any indeterminate behavior of the Kubernetes control plane.